Inexpensive Corner Wood Burning Stove Makeover Idea: Fireplace DIY

 I also love creating a blank canvas whenever possible when it comes to an interior design project.
 Sitting in a blank white box for a bit helps me to creatively imagine all types of design possibilities.

-I didn’t hesitate to paint this fireplace white, especially because I knew I had to live with it for a few years, while I waited patiently to be able to do the full house renovation and addition.
+I didn’t hesitate to paint this fireplace white, especially because I knew I had to live with it for a few years, while I waited patiently to be able to do the full house design refresh.

-Which is less than a year away, as I write this.
-YAY!
+Which is in progress as I type this.

 Corner Fireplace DIY Wood Slats